trewes/ZykovColor/README.md

 This repository contains the code for the exact graph coloring algorithm **ZykovColor**, presented in "A Customized SAT-based Solver for Graph Coloring".
+It is released under the MIT License (see LICENSE file).

 The focus is a custom external propagator using the IPASIR-UP interface [[1]](#1) to communicate information with the underlying SAT solver CaDiCal [[2]](#2).